 Before this advisory.
 R/F employees who are expecting roughly P 3,000 to 6,000 worth of final pay will have to wait 60 to 90 days just to get their final pay.
 Employees, likewise, are being threatened not to be given COEs if they will AWOL or not agree to the extension of employment until a replacement is found.

 These injustice are commonly experienced by R/F employees after they are resigned, terminated or contract is ended.

 The timeline given by DOLE may be too tight for employees who have greater responsibilities.
 Those occupying positions of trust and confidence, or those whose accountabilities observe cycles and cut-offs.
 It may take 30 days before all accountabilities with monetary components (ex. billing cycle of post-paid mobile, in-house credit facilities for retail companies) can be factored in.
 A 45 to 60 days timeline is more realistic.

 Appropriate attention (and action) needs to be given to employees who left the company in bad faith.
 These employees are those who

 - Resigns but did not render 30 days.

-At these situations. employer is at the disadvantaged because the civil liability is not a good deterrent.
-Employees do not mind the risk and the corresponding consequence to them is bearable.
+But employer might be at the disadvantage because civil liability is not a good deterrent to some ex-employees who do not mind the risk.
+The corresponding consequence to them is bearable.

-It may also help if the policy can clarify when a clearance should be processed (during rendering or after separation) and by whom (concerned employee, hr or accounting/payroll).
-What to do in situations when employee is not cooperating in the clearance process.
-And the steps required by law to proceed deducting from the employee’s final pay the monetary equivalent of the uncleared accountabilities when employee is not cooperating in the clearance process.
+It may also help if the policy can clarify when a clearance should be processed (during rendering or after separation) and by whom (concerned employee, hr, or accounting/payroll).
+What to do in situations when an employee is not cooperating in the clearance process.
+And the steps required by law to proceed deducting from the employee’s final pay the monetary equivalent of the uncleared accountabilities.

 You can download your copy of LA 06 s.2020 at DOLE website.